PewDiePie Calls Out the 'Old-School Media' For Spiteful Dishonesty

 Context is everything and lacking context your statement is a lie.
 The guy made a couple satires based on claims of him being a , not a normal staple on his channel.
 The allegation was that since some white racist like him he must be racist.
 That beauty should sound familiar right?
 By the way, some Muslim extremist likes your post, so you have to be a homophobic anti-Semite.

 The "take offense at everything" generation has ensured that the overwhelming majority of comedians will not perform on a Campuses.
+But hey, enjoy Amy Schumer shows ever week because a white chick insulting men and pretending to be a slut is comedy everyone can enjoy for an eternity right?

 Re: (Score:2)